How to Zoom in or Zoom Out Videos in Adobe Rush & Filmora

-Another significant benefit is that zooming in or zooming out of a shot can produce a nice visual effect that might impress your followers on social media.
-You don't have to be a seasoned video editor in order to create this effect, so in this article, we are going to show you how you can, zoom in or zoom out videos in just a few simple steps.
+Another significant benefit is that zooming in or zooming out of a shot can produce a nice visual effect that will probably impress your followers on social media.
+You don't have to be an experienced video editor in order to create this effect.
+In this article, we are going to show you how to zoom in or zoom out videos in just a few simple steps.

-How to Zoom in or Zoom Out Videos in Adobe Rush
+How to Zoom in or Zoom Out Videos in Adobe Rush?

 Using Filmora to Zoom in or Zoom out Videos